 Duty to Accommodate

-Employers have a duty to take steps to accommodate employees with disabilities up to the point of undue hardship (mere inconvenience will let the employer off the hook).
+Employers have a duty to take steps to accommodate employees with disabilities up to the point of undue hardship (mere inconvenience will not let the employer off the hook).
 Factors such as the costs of accommodation and safety of accommodation are examined to determine whether an employer has satisfied its obligation.

 Though the employee need not request accommodations, they have the duty to cooperate with the employer in the accommodations process, which could include providing the employer with information from their doctor about their health condition.
 To this end, the employers can ask the employee and their medical provider(s) for information about their restrictions with respect to their job duties and whether the employee has a disability that requires accommodation.